 a fine on the informant as above: if insufficiently grounded, he will impose

-a such fine or not as he sees cause: if sufficiently grounded
+such a fine or not as he sees cause: if sufficiently grounded

 he will employ the comminative remedy with or without

-, taking care that it shall be in such a sort
+denial, taking care that it shall be in such a sort

 and degree determinate, that no suspicion can have